oguzbilgic/dondur/README.md

 6bafdddbfd6866b8482608e7708d139d309f40eb strings
 ```

 Use this lock file to keep track of the dependencies.
 You don't need this lock file to compile your package, instead if your build fails for any reason you can use this file to compare the packages.
+[This](https://gist.github.com/oguzbilgic/a07ca257ac2af2f5c602) is a `.dondur.lock` generated for the [docker](https://github.com/dotcloud/docker) project.

 #### External only mode